H2O-Blue/AHS64/README.md

 - not suitable for small integers
 - May cause existensial dread
 - Collisions irrelevant—no one can store the output anyway
+- If you use this in an ARG, add five empty lines and then a "p" in the desc, just to confuse people even more
+- The previous one was completely just a troll, but if you somehow commit to the bit, I guess...
+Thanks?
+- If you want to convert it back, make your own code to do it, I'm lazy.
+- 9 out of 10 doctors DON'T recommend this.
+Turns out one of them is psychotic.

 ## License
 This project is licensed under the Unlicense.